 (b) Waterbreaks shall be constructed concurrently with the construction of firebreaks and immediately upon conclusion of use of Tractor Roads (except for those used in Tethered Operations on slopes greater than fifty (50) percent), Logging Rroads, Layouts, and Landings which do not have permanent and adequate Drainage Facilities, or Drainage Structures.

-(c) Tractor Roads used in Tethered Operations on slopes less than fifty (50) percent, shall either have Waterbreaks installed to the standards identified in (d), or be packed with Slash or other vegetative material concurrently with Timber Operations in a manner which minimizes soil disturbance from those Tethered Operations and achieves the goals of 14 CCR § 914[934, 954].Skid
+(c) Tractor Roads constructed for use in Tethered Operations on slopes less than fifty (50) percent, shall either have Waterbreaks installed to the standards identified in (d), or be packed with Slash or other vegetative material concurrently with Timber Operations in a manner which minimizes soil disturbance from those Tethered Operations and achieves the goals of 14 CCR § 914[934, 954].
+Where the Skid Path associated with Tethered Operations results in sufficient ground disturbance to channel runoff for more than 100’, Waterbreaks shall be installed to the standards identified in (d), or be packed with Slash or other vegetative material concurrently with Timber Operations in a manner which minimizes soil disturbance and achieves the goals of 14 CCR § 914[934, 954].

 (dc) Distances between Waterbreaks shall not exceed the following standards: